bernardosabatinilab/sabatini-datajoint-pipeline/docs/source/How To.rst

 DeepLabCut pipeline
 ###################
-The DeepLabCut pipeline is designed to process videos through DeepLabCut.
-It will automatically populate the ``/Outbox`` directory with the processed data.
+The DeepLabCut pipeline is designed to process and annotate videos through DeepLabCut.
+We have updated the workflow so that you can run DeepLabCut from beginning to end through the provided jupyter notebook.

-**Important Note**: This pipeline assumes that you have already created a DeepLabCut project and have a trained network.
-If you have not done this, please refer to the `DeepLabCut documentation <https://deeplabcut.github.io/DeepLabCut/README.html>`_.

 Input data
 ----------
-You will need a pretrained network organized in the following format: ``/Inbox/dlc_projects/PROJECT_PATH``.
+Once you have created your ``project_folder``, it is important that you place it in  ``/Inbox/dlc_projects/PROJECT_PATH``.
 You will also need to have the videos you would like to process organized in the following format: ``/Inbox/Subject/dlc_behavior_videos/*.avi``.

 Running the DeepLabCut pipeline
 -------------------------------
 This is a manual pipeline.
-You will need to run the provided `DeepLabCut jupyter notebook <https://github.com/bernardosabatinilab/sabatini-datajoint-pipeline/blob/5d38f22f2caabf8cc91cb6fd18be2dbfaa632a2c/notebooks/dlc.ipynb>`_.
+You will need to run the provided `<https://github.com/bernardosabatinilab/sabatini-datajoint-pipeline/blob/5b157f564b1989107c2dd495b2bbf5d7a88d2f8b/notebooks/dlc.ipynb>`_.
 You will need to edit all of the relevant information and paths in the notebook.

 Table organization
 ------------------
-The DeepLabCut processing pipeline will populate the ``model`` table.
+The DeepLabCut processing pipeline will populate the ``model`` and ``train`` tables.